ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

     * Process images sequentially in batches.
 Finish one batch before starting another.

 * The async way:
     * Process images asyncly in batches.
 Start a new process for each batch and wrap each process in a promise.
-Wait for each promise to resolve.

 @ulend

 Note:
 - Forking processes is recommended when working with the filesystem in async programs, because of blocking issues
-- Using the ChildProcess React component
+- Using the `react/child-process` component

 - Add sync/async screenshots of image import command here